magomimmo/modern-cljs/doc/tutorial-08.md

 (#object[Object [object Object]])
 ```

-Here we attached to the `mouseover` event an anonymous function
+Here we attached to the `mouseover` event an anonymous function doing
-defined inline which does the same thing we tested above.
+the same thing we tested above.

 Go to the form.
 You'll see a new `Click to calculate` help message be
 added to the form each time you enter the button area like in the